John Tee-Van: Personal life

 Tee-Van married Helen Damrosch on July 17, 1923; they had no children.
 Helen was an accomplished animal illustrator and author who was also a member of the Department of Tropical Research staff.

 Death

-Tee-Van suffered a stroke in early 1966 which left him partially paralyzed, and he died at his home in Sherman, Connecticut on November 5, 1967.
+Tee-Van had a stroke in early 1966 which left him partially paralyzed, and he died at his home in Sherman, Connecticut on November 5, 1967.